newrelic/newrelic-prometheus-configurator/examples/README.md

 # Example Instructions

-The yaml files in this example folder can be used to test out New Relic's Prometheus observability solution.
+The yaml files in this example folder can be used to test out New Relic's Prometheus-based Kubernetes monitoring quickstart.

 1. Deploy the following yamls.
 Note that if you already have KSM setup in your cluster, not all of these yamls will be necessary.